Flying with pets? Here's what to know.

 Thinking of taking your dog or cat with you the next time you fly?
 For a growing percentage of the 90.5 million pet owners in the U.S., the answer is yes.
 But while the notion of boarding a plane with your pet may seem simple, the rules and restrictions around traveling with an animal can be confusing.

 Eight major U.S. airlines allow pets to fly in-cabin as carry-ons.
 But flying with your pet takes research and planning, as pet policies vary from airline to airline, are steeped in restrictions, and are limited to specific countries and cities.
-The airlines also charge a extra fee ranging from $95 to $200 depending on the airline and where you're flying.
+You'll also have to pay an extra fee for your pet ranging from $95 to $200, depending on the airline and where you're flying.
+And restrictions often change.

 For example, American Airlines recently revised its policies so passengers flying with pets may also bring one full-size carry-on or personal item.
 But the carrier prohibits carry-on pets on transatlantic and transpacific flights.
 Here's what you need to know when considering taking your fur baby with you on a plane.